inconvergent/weird/README.md

 # WEIRD-A Generative Art System

+**NOTE: I will probably not update this repo anymore.
+See [auxin](https://github.com/inconvergent/auxin).
+For a stripped version of this repo**

 **NOTE: This code is likely to change with little or no warning.
 You should not use this for anything remotely important.
 Make sure to clone the repo if you need it to remain stable.**